gioUbbiali/Sustainability-Core-Ontology/README.md

 ## Material

 Currently, this repository hosts the Structured Vocabulary (SV) of SCO.
-The SCO SV is an ontological resource standing as an initial (non-exhaustive) basis from which to start to develop SCO.
+The SCO SV is an ontological resource standing as an initial (non-exhaustive) basis from which to develop SCO.
 It provides some essential terms and relations to include in SCO.
 This resource has been developed as part of the …..
 (Annex 2 of this publication).

 The SCO SV includes two spreadsheets: